← Back to all articles

 Can a computer always beat a human at mancala?

-Why was mancala used for early AI research?
+Why was mancala useful for AI research?

 Mancala AI Artificial Intelligence Neural Networks Kalah Togyz Kumalak